chappers/chappers.github.io/_posts/2022-01-23-some-tsfresh-recipes.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 Using `tsfresh` to generate features quickly without thinking too hard...

 Rough sketch is below.
 I'm not perfectly happy with the code, but using `tsfresh` in conjunction with `shap` and `isolationforest` should provide a really good starting point for bootstrapping timeseries modelling, particularly when you don't have any labels.
 We can make use of this feature engineering pipeline to build (hopefully) sensible profiles.

 ```py
 from tsfresh.examples.robot_execution_failures import (